 LANDMARK ARTWORKS contribute significantly to the identity of their location and become easily identifiable meeting places.
-Grove Street Illuminated & Boise Canal, by Boise artist Amy Westover, is and example.
+Grove Street Illuminated & Boise Canal, by Boise artist Amy Westover, is an example.
 Located on the corner of 9th and Grove Streets, it has become a key downtown landmark, identifying one of the most actively used streets in our city and inviting pedestrians to learn about the history of Grove Street.
-Keepsies, by Ann LaRose on The Grove is a community favorite and is featured on Boise Public Library cards.
+Boise Totems, located at 8th and Idaho is another example of an art landmark.

-AESTHETIC WORKS OF PERSONAL EXPESSION express an artist's personal aesthetic vision.
-Whether representational or abstract, such work addresses issues of form, compositional design, interpretation, the concept of beauty and other philosophical considerations.
+AESTHETIC WORKS OF PERSONAL EXPESSION are those in which the artist addresses issues of form, compositional design, the concept of beauty or other philosophical considerations.
+These works may be abstract or representational but are inherently about a particular artist's vision.
 Sprout Bench, by artist Francis Fox, located in Morris Hill Park, was inspired by the sprouting of tree seeds, but also springs from aesthetic issues of interest to the artist.